 We can convert diameter into radius (just divide d by 2 to get r) and circumference into radius (use the formula C = 2πr and isolate for r).
-Then, we just have to use the formula A = πr2 to solve for area.
+Then we just have to use the formula A = πr2 to solve for area.
 Easier than a piece of π, right?

 Aliens have arrived!
-You could have sworn you heard a weird humming during the night and some strange chatter outside.
+You could've sworn you heard a weird humming during the night and some strange chatter outside.
 Sure enough, they've made a mark on your farm in the form of a crop circle with a diameter of exactly 6 kilometers.
 What is the area of the crop circle?

 We know that the diameter of the circle is 6 km, which means the radius of the circle is d⁄2 or 3 km.
 As long as we know the radius of a circle, we can find its area faster than the speed of light using our trusty area formula.